 The Delaware County Community Partnering Program (CPP) will empower neighborhoods and build community.
 Likened to the local government version of Kickstarter, this proven model of local investment provides a platform for neighborhood groups to develop, resources, and execute small projects and initiatives that build trust, create capacity, and empower residents.
 Projects are generated by neighborhood residents and community groups, and can include (but are not limited to) community gardens, pocket parks, bicycle facilities, pedestrian enhancements, elder transport coordination, snow removal for physically restricted persons, or education initiatives such as energy awareness school programs.
 The CPP is specifically designed to provide outreach to historically underserved communities who have borne the burden of disinvestment for many decades.
 The program lowers the barriers to accessing community-based improvements and places a high value on participation from residents who would have more agency in local decisions.
 Through this program, residents of our neighborhoods can work together to take ownership of and enhance the places where they live, work, and play through their participation in locally developed and executed projects.

-John Bartram Association (dba Bartram's Garden)
+John Bartram Association (DBA Bartram's Garden)

 5400 Lindberg Blvd.